 The rapid momentum of technological advancement means that by the time we come to understand and appreciate current technologies, those same technologies are out of date and have been replaced by something new and less understood.
-Consider ERP systems and the shift happening now to next gen learning platforms that support enterprise learning strategy.
+Consider Enterprise Resource Planning (ERP) systems and the shift happening now to next-gen learning platforms that support enterprise learning strategy.

 An organisation’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.
 Jack Welch

 Recently we helped a client transition from a large ERP to Birch Learning Platform.
 Some of the issues they had experienced and why they decided to change included:

 - Unable to link to their payroll system in order to create and manage user accounts

 - It didn’t cater to both internal and external contractors – they had multiple systems which was an additional cost

 - Uses old technology, and isn’t nimble enough to adapt to the way learning will be delivered in the future

 - To access courses the learners had to move through up to six screens before they could launch the course they wanted to complete